chronark/access-old/README.md

 <br/>

 A minimal library for access control.
-It is designed to be used together with opaque access tokens.
-It provides a simple interface to define roles with different access permissions and verifying requests to resources.
+It is designed to be used together with opaque access tokens by providing a simple interface to define roles with different access permissions and verifying requests to resources.

 - Fully typed